webrating/exchangeratesapi-docs/README.md

 Found an error in the documentation?
 Please submit a pull request or open an issue.
 We welcome contributions to improve the documentation.

+## ⚖️ Disclaimer

+The RBA Exchange Rates API is not affiliated or endorsed by the Reserve Bank of Australia.
+We are not responsible for any loss or damage arising from the use of the Exchange Rates API.
+The API is provided "as is" without warranty of any kind, either express or implied.

 ## 📄 License

 This documentation is licensed under MIT License.